 Our work with Biodiversify has shown that one of the key areas where we have the scope to make a difference is through our Primark Sustainable Cotton Programme.
 Cotton production is known to impact biodiversity, soil and water.
 It also requires a healthy, functioning environment for optimal production.
 For example, soil biodiversity is important for maintaining healthy and fertile soils and a consistent water supply is critical to cotton growth.

 When we began the Primark Sustainable Cotton programme in 2013 we were working with 1,251 small scale farmers in Gujarat India.
-By 2022 we will have trained 160,000 small scale farmers in more sustainable farming methods.
+By the end of 2023, we will have trained 275,000 small scale farmers in more sustainable farming methods..
 The programme has two main components – agronomic training and ‘sustainable livelihoods’ training.
 The aim of the programme is to reduce the environmental impact of cotton growing, whilst improving farmer livelihoods.
 The agronomic training covers every part of the cotton growing cycle – from seed selection to land preparation, integrated pest management, water management, harvesting and storage.

 The programme has delivered results for the farmers for example:

 *These figures are in comparison to control farmers

 The training is provided in partnership with our agronomic experts Cotton Connect and implementing partners ,SEWA in India and REEDS in Pakistan,, who work within the farming communities.
 The training is modified to provide advice and practical demonstrations through ‘demo plots’.
 The programme builds local expertise on better farming and showcases practices to encourage buy-in from wider cotton farming communities.

 In 2020 Primark, CottonConnect and CISL collaborated to develop indicators to measure the environmental impact of the Primark Sustainable Cotton Programme.
 These assess the farming practices that have been proven to benefit biodiversity, soil and water that the PSCP farmers are implementing on their farms.